ministryofjustice/bichard7-next-help/site/bichard-functionality/exceptions/resolution/index.md

 The Bichard 7 system provides triggers as a means of identifying situations where actions need to be taken as a consequence of receiving a case.
 The way in which Bichard 7 processes results is:

 - For all cases the solution fires any appropriate triggers (e.g. DD page, or bail triggers);
-- For all cases received, the solution runs ‘validation’ checks to ensure that the case is ‘correct’ (e.g. the ASN is correctly formatted and the ASN exists on PNC);
+- For all cases received, the solution runs 'validation' checks to ensure that the case is 'correct' (e.g. the ASN is correctly formatted and the ASN exists on PNC);
 - For all cases that pass validation, the solution removes any offences and results that are not required on PNC;
 - For all cases that passed validation and are recordable, the solution attempts to update PNC; and, finally,
 - For all successful updates, the solution then fires any appropriate update triggers.